nus-cs2103-AY2324S1/tp/docs/UserGuide.md

 6. NEXT_KIN - Alphanumeric or space characters only
 7. NEXT_KIN_PHONE - Numbers (0-9) only and at least 3 digits long
 8. FINANCIAL_PLAN - Alphanumeric or space characters only
-9. TAG - Alphanumeric characters only
+9. TAG - Alphanumeric characters only (spaces not allowed)

 Examples:
 *  `edit 4 n/john doe a/23 woodlands ave 123` Edits the name and address of the 1st person to be `john doe` and `woodlands ave 123` respectively.